Jonr1944/JReisherPortfolio/final_project_partII.md

 ## Work Flow Summary

 *Issues:* Overall, I spent far too much time building my Twitter API and trying to get my Tableau charts to render on the webpage.
-I am not very good at coding in HTML or Java so Shorthand does not render Tableau Online charts.
-I will probably be forced to rebuild my charts on Florish or make them into PDFs.
+I am not very good at coding in HTML or Java, so Shorthand does not render Tableau Online charts.
+I will probably be forced to rebuild my charts on Flourish or make them into PDFs.

-*Opportunties:* My user research results really helped me dial in where I can be more persuasive and how to rearrange my charts to build a more persusaive story.
-Its relativily easy to build an individual chart.
+*Opportunities:* My user research results really helped me dial in where I can be more persuasive and how to rearrange my charts to build a more persuasive story.
+It's relatively easy to build an individual chart.
 But its far more difficult to create something that lands with the audience.

 #### Key Findings

-Through my research I found that 1.8 million Hungarians chose to get the Spudnik V vaccine out of a possible 2 million.
-This is significant because that indicates that out of Hungary's 9.7 million people around 18.5% views Russia as the most legitate or trustworthy in terms of vaccine production.
+I found that 1.8 million Hungarians chose to get the Spudnik V vaccine out of a possible 2 million through my research.
+This is significant because that indicates that out of Hungary's 9.7 million people, around 18.5% view Russia as the most legitimate or trustworthy vaccine production.

-Another key finding is that the majority of the COVD19 related hashtags are either nutural (could be used for information or disinformation) or negative (are used for disinformation).
-There are no onjectively positive hashtags trending in Hungary last week.
-In fact, one of the hashtags is the name of a Far Right Opposition leader.
+Another key finding is that the majority of the COVD19 related hashtags are either natural (could be used for information or disinformation) or negative (are used for disinformation).
+There were no objectively positive hashtags trending in Hungary last week.
+In fact, one of the hashtags is the name of a Far-Right Opposition leader.

 Finally, there is a disparity in second dose vaccination for those who received the Pfizer/BioNTech vaccine.
-Over 500,000 people failed to get their second does, far greater than another group that recieved a Russian, Chinese, or British vaccines.
+Over 500,000 people failed to get their second dose, far greater than another group that received Russian, Chinese, or British vaccines.

 #### Insights

-Twitter data is difficult to work with for a vizulization project.
-However, it is impossible to work with Facebook data at the present.
-This is because Facebook privacy laws do not allow researchers or third parties to analize content.
+Twitter data is challenging to work with for a visualization project.
+However, it is impossible to work with Facebook data at present.
+This is because Facebook privacy laws do not allow researchers or third parties to analyze content.
 This is unfortunate because an estimated 95% of Hungarians have Facebook and only 2% have a Twitter page.
 Twitter, however, is a good indication of what Hungarian parities or organizations are trying to signal to people, organizations, and countries outside of Hungary with higher Twitter presences.

 ## Storyboard

 [Short Hand Diagram](https://preview.shorthand.com/xMs1tWmyeM72R0Af)

 Below are the slides that I sent my user research participants.
-I would have preferred to send them a draft of the short hand website, given my Tableau rendering issues I had to improvise with a PDF.
-This was a tad problematic, in that I did not have the coorisponding text to go along with the charts.
-However, the user research yeilded some very good feedback on how I can make the story more compelling.
+I would have preferred to send them a draft of the short hand website; given my Tableau rendering issues, I had to improvise with a PDF.
+This was a tad problematic in that I did not have the corresponding text to go along with the charts.
+However, the user research yielded some excellent feedback on how I could make the story more compelling.

 Frame 1: